ELECTIONS - St. Clair County, Michigan

 - ALL committees, however, must comply with Late contribution reporting requirements

-6. NO Reporting Waiver Committees (plan to receive/spend OVER $1,000) - basic info
+Basic Information on NO Reporting Waiver Committees (plan to receive/spend OVER $1,000)

-- Know your filing deadlines (see Links at top)
+- Know your filing deadlines (see links at bottom under "Links")

-- Committees in off-years must file a July, October and Annual Statement.
+- Candidate Committees in off-years must file a July, October and Annual Statement.

 - If elected, must file a Compliance Affidavit with Filing Official

-7. Dissolving YES and NO Reporting Candidate Committees - Must have a $0 balance (see Appendix W for disposition of unexpended funds).
+6. Dissolving Committees - Must have a $0 balance (see Appendix W for disposition of unexpended funds).
 All debts must be paid or forgiven.
 Committee must have no outstanding filings or fees owing.

 - YES Reporting Waiver Committees: Dissolution form (YES committees only)